Federal Courts Have Ruled That Websites Must Comply With The Americans With Disabilities Act ("ADA")

 Websites Must Comply With the ADA

-- The United States Supreme Court refused to hear an appeal from a case requiring Dominos Pizza being forced to reconstruct it's website to become ADA Title III compliant.
+The United States Supreme Court refused to hear an appeal and thereby let stand a case requiring Dominos Pizza being forced to reconstruct it's website to become ADA Title III compliant.

 No Lawful Excuses For Failure To Comply With The ADA